 A QSE may self-arrange Resources by indicating the amount of each Ancillary Services that will be self-arranged in each hour of the Operating Day.

-The quantity self-arranged specified by a QSE at 1100 in the Day Ahead shall not be changed for the Day Ahead obligation.
+The quantity self-arranged specified by a QSE at 1100 in the Day Ahead shall not be changed for the Day Ahead obligation, unless ERCOT allows schedules to be updated at 1300 in accordance with Section 4.4.10, QSE Submittal of Updated Balancing Energy Schedules.

 The quantity of Self-Arranged AS specified by a QSE in response to a notice by ERCOT to obtain additional AS in the Adjustment Period cannot be greater than the allocated additional AS amount and cannot be changed once committed to ERCOT.